 One of our favorite hikes on this Women’s Alaska Adventure Eco Tour, is today’s highlight: Up we’ll trek along the very blue Exit Glacier to an overlook of the 800-square mile Harding Ice Field.
 The ice field is the focal point of Kenai Fjords National Park and the source of its many glaciers.
 Moose, bears, mountain goats, porcupines, and marmots are all commonly seen on this hike and the glacier and ice field are dramatically beautiful.
 This inspirational hike will stay with you long after you’ve left Alaska!

 This hike is moderate to strenuous for flat landers and for those who are not currently active, but with effort and determination you will complete the 8 miles round trip in 6 hours, gaining 1,000 ft in elevation with each mile in the first 4 miles This is not a technical hike and it is suitable for anyone in good health with a positive-can-do-attitude.
-Return to cabins at Lake Kenai.

 ►Day 5: Seward – Homer – Otter Cove